Tony-Maciel/Projects_SM2026/COP_Ising/README.txt

     the compiler to aggressively optimize further.
 This entails loop unrolling, statically allocated arrays etc. Because of this optimization, I was able to simulate systems with roughly 17 million spins in 4 dimensions in roughly the same amount of time as it took to simulate systems with roughly 2 million spins in 3 dimensions!
-This is because a lot of data structures that were constantly used had sizes proportional to the dimension of the system.
+This is because a lot of data structures that were constantly used (memory bottlenecks) had sizes proportional to the dimension of the system.

   2)openMP is used to simulate the samples in parallel, which gives a roughly linear increase in speedup (since this task is
     trivially parallelizable).
 To facilitate this parallel task, I created structs (System) and instantiated them for each